-A) For tanks installed for less than 10 years, the following requirements apply:
+A) For tanks installed for less than 10 years, one of the following requirements applies:

 B) For tanks installed for more than 10 years, the following methods apply:

 ii) An invasive remote video camera test is conducted prior to the installation of the cathodic protection system.
-The video system must be capable of recording a video survey of the interior surface of the tank with a suitable lighting source.
+The video system must be capable of recording a video survey of the interior surface of the tank with a suitable lighting source; or

-iv) The tanks are assessed for corrosion holes by other methods determined by OSFM, to prevent releases in a manner that is no less protective of human health and the environment than subsections (a)(1)(B)(i), (ii) and (iii).
+iii) The tanks are assessed for corrosion holes by other methods determined by OSFM, to prevent releases in a manner that is no less protective of human health and the environment than subsections (a)(1)(B)(i) and (ii).